THE COUNCIL OF INTERNATIONAL SCHOOLS (CIS)

 - collaborating with national/international agencies and associations to conduct joint/synchronised school evaluations; and

 - ensuring that the Director and Associate Directors are informed of major issues that may arise in the respective schools and in their regulatory environments.

-- Contribute to the creation and execution of the CIS strategic plan and meet the objectives of the resulting plan for the School Support & Evaluation Service.
+- Contribute to the creation and execution of the CIS strategic plans and meet the objectives of the resulting planned developments for the School Support and Evaluation (SSE) Service.

-- Attend and represent CIS at selected conferences and conduct workshops as necessary.
+- Attend and represent CIS at selected conferences and conduct workshops as requested.

-- Attend CIS organisational and departmental meetings twice annually at the CIS Office in the Netherlands and participate in ongoing virtual team meetings
+- Attend CIS organisational and departmental meetings as scheduled at the CIS Office in the Netherlands and participate in ongoing virtual team meetings.

-- Broad educational experience, including experience at one or more international schools and at least ten years’ experience in school leadership.
+- Broad educational experience, including experience at one or more international schools and at least ten years’ experience in school leadership and/or system leadership.

 - School improvement experience, in an advisory/evaluative capacity, preferably beyond a single school.